CogitatorTech/infera/test/README.md

 ```

 > [!NOTE]
-> The harness path contains `/test/unittest`; keep the quote mark if your shell expands slashes oddly.
+> The harness path contains `/test/unittest`; keep the quote mark if your shell expands slashes weirdly.